 Our mystery today opens with a man found dead in a locked compartment of an arriving train in London town.
 An obvious suicide, but of course Holmes will prove that it was really murder.
 We also see Holmes and Watson pondering over a cryptic personal ad in the newspaper, and Watson declares that Holmes could never solve the meaning, and Holms confidently disagrees.
 Then the widow of the dead man found in the train compartment visits Holmes with a story of woe.
 It seems that her wealthy husband left every penny of his money to a secret society of seven people, without a penny for the widow.
 Holmes agrees to investigate, and discovers a society of men that each wear a scarlet ring with a valuable gem, and that they are being killed one by one in ways that are meant to look like suicide.
 And each of them has signed a pact that whenever any of them dies, their entire estate is split among the survivors, with the last man alive owning it all.

 And now some diabolical mad-man, one of the seven, is trying to make sure that everyone dies quickly so that he might have all of their wealth.
-Holmes follows his deductions down a twisting path to a certain conclusion in this classic telling of the master detective genre tale, Arthur Conan Doyle.
-If you enjoy puzzling along and seeing each clue as Holmes does, and trying to deduce the killer and the motive before Holmes does, you'll really enjoy this early film of his adventures.
+Holmes follows his deductions down a twisting path to a certain conclusion in this classic telling of the master detective genre tale by Arthur Conan Doyle.
+Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Anna May Wong